I ate this mixed berry crisp dessert last week and it was good I cajoled Stirling’s into giving it to me.

 This really confuses tourists because when we tell them to go to Stirling’s.
 They often end up down the road in Greenwich at the Stirling Farm Market, confused and looking for pie.

 Evangeline Cafe has a full menu of food.
 As a kid I was always excited to have the lobster sandwiches.
-The burgers and chowder also get great reviews – here’s what other’s have to say.
+The burgers and Nova Scotia seafood chowder also get great reviews.

 Stirling’s is open from Mother’s Day weekend through the last Saturday of October.
 Some people are such pie fanatics that they will come to chase the pie seasons – trying each fresh berry crisp and pie as it becomes available.